Sukkur: Road

-The city will be connected to Multan by M-5 motorway, with onwards motorway connections to Lahore, Islamabad, and Peshawar.
+The city is connected to Multan by M-5 motorway, with onwards motorway connections to Lahore, Islamabad, and Peshawar.
 Sukkur will also be connected to Hyderabad by the M-6 motorway, with onwards connections to Karachi via the M-9 motorway.
-The M-5 and M-6 are being built as part of the wider China-Pakistan Economic Corridor.
+The M-5 is ready whereas the M-6 is being built as part of the wider China-Pakistan Economic Corridor.

 Rail

 Sukkur railway station serves as the city's main rail station.
 Passenger services are provided exclusively by Pakistan Railways.
 The city's station is serviced by the Jaffar Express that runs between Rawalpindi and Quetta, the Sukkur Express that runs between Karachi and Jacobabad, and the Akbar Express that runs between Quetta and Peshawar.

 Air

 Sukkur Airport, located 8 km outside of the city, is served by Pakistan International Airlines, with direct flights to Karachi, Lahore, and Islamabad.

 Administration

 The city of Sukkur is the capital of Sukkur Division and Sukkur District.
 Sukkur District has four Tehsils (Talukas) and many Union Councils.
 Sukkur is home to one of three circuit benches of the Sindh High Court.